-As a writer, I'm interested in everything.
+As a national magazine writer, I'm interested in everything.
 I've gone deep on a fight over Confederate names, how employers can stop gendered interruptions, how remote work can save the world, how computers think, Starbucks names, the Craigslist for guns, Silicon Valley's brogrammers, Indian accents, fringe religions, 9,000-year old bones, how not to train your dog, and lots more.
 I've talked about my reporting on national and local radio programs, including NPR's All Things Considered and Morning Edition, and on panels at SXSW, Google, and more.

 Called "one of the smartest people on Twitter" by Fast Company, I've spoken at leading web and media conferences (Newsfoo, Online News Association, National Institute of Computer-Assisted Reporting, Spark Camp, MediaRise) on diversity and inclusion, journalism in the digital age, gender in the workplace, and other issues I care about deeply.